irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 This repository contain my final project for the Advanced Method in Social Science class at the Univerisity of Munich.

 TODO:
-- [ ] Think if it is best to upload everything together or separate
+- [ ] Think if it is best to upload everything together or separate: I think separate it's better because if i keep them separate i can preserve the id as name and then i can find the correspoing right traslation like this.
 - [ ] do i need to clean the data?
 - [ ] Upload stuff to youtube and get the captions
 - [ ] Donwload the captions